John P. Cunha, DO, FACOEP

 What should I do if the doctor has placed nasal packs?

 Nasal packs are used when less conservative measures fail (see previously).
 These packs are frequently placed in both sides of the nose.
 The packs are usually made of a material called "Merocel" which is a compressed sponge-like material or a gel gauze-wrapped balloon (called a "Rhino Rocket") used to help compress the area of the nose that is bleeding.
-The doctor usually does not remove them for several days.
-This requires a follow-up appointment with a health care professional.
+The doctor usually does leaves them in for several days.
+This requires a follow-up appointment so your doctor can remove the packs.

 The patient will need someone to drive them and bring them home after the nasal packs are removed.
 During this time, the patient may be prescribed antibiotics and pain medication as needed.